dirk-zimoch/caTools/Readme.md

         cainfo [flags] <pv> [<pv> ...]

+## Default parsing and formatting
+If no flags are set catools will allways try to parse the input as number(s).
+If number(s) could not be found the input will be interpreted as string where possible (enum and char field types).
+Similarly catools will check for char arrays if the output can be printed as ascii.
+I this case it will be printed as string or a n array of numbers otherwise.
+To force parsing and formating as strings use `-s` flag, and use `-num`, `-bin`, `-hex` or `-oct` to force numeric parsing and formatting.

 ## caWait examples
 caWait tool can be used in scripts, as it will exit upon meeting user specified condition.
 Here are a few examples: